harikc456/movement_classification/README.md

-# Movement_classification using pyspark mllib
+# Movement Classification using Pyspark mllib
 Classifying whether a person is walking or running from the data received from the accelerometer in our smartphone

 # Files